Scientific illustrator and Botanical artist at Naturalis Biodiversity Center.

 - 2016: Hermine van Bers Beeldende Kunstprijs, Honourable mention.

-- 2016: Gold Medal, Royal Horticultural Society Botanical Art Show, London.
+- 2016: Gold Medal, Royal Horticultural Society, London, for 6 scientific illustrations.

 - 2014: Jill Smythies Award, The Linnean Society of London.

-- 2013: Gold Medal, Royal Horticultural Society Botanical Art Show, London.
+- 2013: Gold Medal, Royal Horticultural Society, London, for 6 scientific illustrations.

 - Her work is included in the permanent collections of Naturalis Biodiversity Center, Hortus botanicus Leiden, Hunt Institute for Botanical Documentation, Focus on Nature New York State Museum, the RHS Lindley Library and in private (Royal) collections.